triton-inference-server/tensorrtllm_backend/README.md

 ```

 ### Modify the model configuration
-The following table shows the fields that need to be modified before deployment:
+The following table shows the fields that may to be modified before deployment:

 *triton_model_repo/preprocessing/config.pbtxt*